 - ¼ c applesauce

-- 6 tbsp brown sugar you may substitute with coconut sugar
+- 6 tablespoon brown sugar you may substitute with coconut sugar

 - ¾ c assorted dried fruits cut into small pieces